SOVA Center

 think tank conducting sociological research primarily on nationalism and racism in post-Soviet Russia.
 Currently, SOVA devotes its monitoring, research and advocacy to three projects: Misuse of Anti-Extremism Legislation, Racism and Xenophobia, and Religion in Secular Society.
 SOVA publishes print reports in Russian and maintains a website updating readers in both Russian and English.
 Its reports are often cited by Western media sources including The New York Times and The Guardian.

+In December 2016 Russia's Ministry of Justice added Sova Centre to the so-called list of "foreign agent".

+In April 2023 the Moscow City Court ordered the SOVA Center to close over claims that it carried out its activities throughout Russia despite only being registered in Moscow.
+The order occurred during a crackdown on human rights and independent organizations in Russia following its invasion of Ukraine in 2022.

 History and Structure

 Members of the Moscow Helsinki Group and the Russian research center "Panorama" established SOVA in October 2002.
 SOVA is based in Moscow and receives funding from several Western think tanks.
 The organization's director is Alexander Verkhovsky, and its deputy director was Galina Kozhevnikova until her death in March 2011.

 SOVA's activities are devoted to the following projects: